alien4cloud/alien4cloud-spray/readme.md

 ./getPython.sh
 ./getJava.sh
 ```
-then proceed as for a standard installation, using `inputs.json.local.tpl` instead of `inputs.json.tpl` and `install-a4c-consul-yorc-local.yml` instead of `install-a4c-consul-yorc.yml`.
+then proceed as for a standard installation, using `inputs.json.offline.tpl` instead of `inputs.json.tpl` (or just ensure the `offline` variable is defined).

 # Configure
 This playbook will configure the orchestrator, a location, and services on the A4C instance :